 As a business owner, there are certain issues you simply can’t afford to ignore – and safety is one of them.
 Regardless of their roles, employees have a right to know that their well-being is protected, and part of your job as a boss is making sure it is.
 There’s a lot to think about when it comes to controlling risk in the workplace, but the following five simple steps should help you to create a safer environment for your personnel.

 1) Invest in suitable training

-All workplace safety plans have to include worker training, and plenty of it.
+All workplace safety plans have to include worker training and plenty of it, from Confined Space Training to Manual Handling.
 It’s vital that your staff members are aware of the risks facing them and know how to mitigate these dangers.
 To boost your workers’ knowledge, you can arrange sessions with safety training specialists such as www.sheilds.org.
 For the best results, make sure you focus on the most relevant courses for your personnel.

 Ensuring that your employees benefit from the best possible safety training may require a little investment, but this should prove to be money well spent.
 It will help you to fulfil your legal obligations and make controlling risks in your work environment much easier.

 2) Keep your buildings and equipment in tiptop condition

 Keeping your buildings and equipment in a good state of repair is also key.
 Any defects and problems should be detected and addressed immediately.
 Bear in mind that this principle does not only apply to industrial equipment and other items that are associated with high levels of risk.
 Even seemingly innocuous resources like lighting, computers, printers and so on can pose a danger if they are not maintained properly.